PoRuiHuang/Amazon_Tumaz_Project/README.md

 This is the project that I am still doing right now in my junior semester.
-Summary of this project is to help Tumaz Inc. (one of the biggest yoga coompany in Taiwan) improving its profit on Amazon.
+Summary of this project is to help Tumaz Inc. (one of the biggest yoga company in Taiwan) improving its profit on Amazon.
 During the project, the works I should do are listed as fallow:

 Step 1: Grab the order information from order api automatically. (done)(src repository)